Don E. Wilson

-Don Ellis Wilson (born April 30, 1944 in Davis, Oklahoma) is an American zoologist.
+Don Ellis Wilson (born April 30, 1944, in Davis, Oklahoma) is an American zoologist.
 His main research field is mammalogy, especially the group of bats which he studied in 65 countries around the world.

 Career

 Wilson spent his childhood and youth in Nebraska, Texas, Oregon and Washington.
 After finishing high school in Bisbee, Arizona in 1961 he graduated to Bachelor of Science from the University of Arizona in 1965.
 Still an under-graduate in 1964, he made his first expedition to the tropics, to which he travelled many times in the subsequent decades to study the mammalian fauna.

 After working for the National Park Service in a fire lookout tower in the Grand Canyon National Park for one summer, he attended the graduate school of the University of New Mexico, where he graduated respectively in the discipline biology to Master of Science in 1967 and promoted to Ph.D. in 1970.

 During this period he spent the summer months working as a naturalist for the U.S. Forest Service in the Sandia Mountains.
 His master thesis dealt with the relationships of five Peromyscus species in the Sandia Mountains in New Mexico, his dissertation with the small tropical insectivorous bat Myotis nigricans.

 From 1986 to 1988, Wilson was president of the American Society of Mammalogists.
 In 1992, he was president of the Association for Tropical Biology and Conservation.
 In addition, he was editor of the Journal of Mammalogy for five years, and editor of the publications Mammalian Species and Special Publications for three years.
 He also worked in various editorial boards.
-He is on the board of the organizations Bat Conservation International, the Biodiversity Foundation for Africa, Integrated Conservation Research and in the Lubee Bat Conservancy.
+Wilson is on the board of the organizations Bat Conservation International, the Biodiversity Foundation for Africa, Integrated Conservation Research and in the Lubee Bat Conservancy.

+At the same period serving as an administrative officer, Wilson was the vice president (1990-1993) and the president (1993-1996) of The Washington Biologists' Field Club.
+It was in 1991 when Wilson was in charge of a committee under then president Dick Banks when they saw the field for the Club at Plummers Island and the nearby mainland showing decrease in their biodiversity, where the Club needed more data for invertebrate taxa, to find ways to increase/recover variety and numbers of wildlife species.
+Wilson's committee was assigned and set to realise how they would make those data available to the biological community at large, utilizing the research grants program the Club has been supporting.